Arseni1919/Learning_CS224N/README.md

 - Attention is a way to obtain a _fixed-size representation of an arbitrary set of representations_ (the values), dependent on some other representations (the query).
 - Attention has become the powerful, flexible, general way pointer and memory manipulation in all DL models.

+Next, in the lecture, the final project setting is discussed with some useful resources for ideas and datasets.

+## Lecture 8 - Self-Attention and Transformers

+Basically, before Transformers, most of the NLP tasks were addressed by some kind of LSTM systems.
+Then, researchers added an attention mechanism to LSTMs and it improved performance.

+**Issues with recurrent models: linear interaction distance**

 ## Credits